 »La complainte de lame dampnee«.
 Two pages with the lament of the damned soul.

-This ends the second half of the book.
-It was apparently printed a month later than the first half, 7th July 1486, for it ends, »Lan de grace mil quatre cent quatre vingz et six, le septiesme iour de iuillet«.
+This ends the second volume.
+It was apparently printed a month later than the first volume, 7th July 1486, for it ends, »Lan de grace mil quatre cent quatre vingz et six, le septiesme iour de iuillet«.

 As one can see, the book contains many different texts.
 Even if the men's and the women's dances are the two longest of the texts, they are far from the only ones, and the two dances do not in any way form a unified entity.

 It's a bit odd that Guyot Marchant seemingly claims twice to have composed the texts.
-On the frontpage he writes, »compose pour ceulx qui desirent acquerir leur salut«, and at the end of the first half of the book, »nouvellement ainsi composee et imprimee par guyot marchant«.
+On the frontpage he writes, »compose pour ceulx qui desirent acquerir leur salut«, and at the end of the first volume, »nouvellement ainsi composee et imprimee par guyot marchant«.

 The three ballads are not composed by Marchant either.
 They can be read in the manuscript MS 147 (picture to the right).
 Two of the ballads are on the same page as Le miroir des dames et damoiselles, while the third ballad (the one with the refrain, »Homme deffait et a perdicion«) comes a few pages earlier.
 These three ballads are also included in MS Français 25434, a manuscript that also contains both the men's and the women's danse macabre.